 - a non-UK clean capital account becomes tainted by transfers from other mixed accounts or income being paid into the wrong account; or

 - a distribution is received overseas from a non-UK trust.

 If you would like to discuss these topics in more detail, please contact your usual Dixon Wilson partner.

 Step 1: Identifying a potential mixed fund

-If you believe you may have a mixed fund or qualify for rebasing and cleansing would be beneficial, you should contact us to discuss your specific requirements as soon as possible – although cleansing is possible until 5 April 2019, the overall process may be time consuming.
+If you believe you may have a mixed fund or qualify for rebasing and cleansing, you should contact us to discuss your specific requirements as soon as possible – although cleansing is possible until 5 April 2019, the overall process may be time consuming.

-Where a detailed historic analysis is required, it could take time to obtain the necessary records and to complete the calculations.
-The exercise should be undertaken well in advance of clean funds being required in the UK, certainly leaving plenty of time before 5 April 2019.
+Where historic analysis is required, the necessary banking records will need to be gathered and, in some cases, the calculations may be complex.
+The exercise should be undertaken well in advance of clean funds being required in the UK, leaving plenty of time before 5 April 2019.